Student Research Opportunities

 - Senior Spring Semester – Scholars present their research at conferences, submit their revised papers to peer-reviewed journals, and finish any fellowship applications.

-Please email the program's Associate Director, Alexander Cromwell, with any questions about the program.
+Please email the program's Associate Director, Maryam Deloffre, with any questions about the program.

 Elliott School faculty may seek outstanding students to assist them with an original research project.
-Selected students will receive an undergraduate research award of up to $1,500.
+Selected students will receive an undergraduate research award of up to $1,500 to help with faculty-led research.
 The size of the award will depend on the amount of research work the undergraduate is likely to perform.
 Although an Elliott School faculty member must lead the research project, the student recipients of these awards are not required to be Elliott School students.

-These awards are designed to help with student research expenses (e.g., data collection, the purchase of research materials, and project-related travel).
+These awards are for student-initiated projects designed to help with student research expenses (e.g., data collection, the purchase of research materials, and project-related travel).
 To be eligible to apply, the student must be an Elliott School undergraduate who is enrolled in a Senior Thesis, Research Seminar, or Independent Study course.

 Information about these awards and when students can apply are sent via email from the Elliott School and are included in the advising newsletter.
 In addition to the above awards, students may find research funding opportunities at their center, institute, or program.

-Please email [email protected]u with any questions about funding for research projects in the Elliott School.
+Please contact the Undergraduate Program Coordinator at [email protected] with any questions about funding for research projects in the Elliott School.

 There is also funding available via a general GW Undergraduate Research Award for students across GW. *Note: The project may begin during the summer and must be concluded during the spring semester of the following year.